 MCM — MIT Conservative Minyan is an active community of students who practice Conservative Judaism.
 Our primary role in MIT Hillel is to provide communal worship (with an egalitarian 10-membered minyan) to students for whom traditional liturgy and egalitarian setting is most consistent with their religious practice.
 By no means do our members come only from Conservative backgrounds; students involved in MCM represent a diverse spectrum of beliefs and levels of observance.
 We seek to serve the entire MIT Jewish community as a source of Jewish identity and as a forum for open discussion.

-We hold Kabbalat Shabbat and Ma'ariv services every Friday night at 6:00pm in W11.
+We hold Kabbalat Shabbat and Ma'ariv services every Friday night at 6:30pm or 6:00pm (depending on day light savings, check the calendar) in W11.
 On Shabbat mornings, some members of the MIT Conservative Minyan walk either to the Tremont Street Shul, a local Cambridge synagogue, or to the Harvard Student Conservative Minyan, located at Harvard Hillel.
 We also sponsor full Conservative High Holy Day Services.

 If you wish to lead services or give a d'var Torah (lit.
 Words of Torah, i.e., a short Torah lesson), contact one of our student coordinators at email@example.com.

 The MIT Conservative Minyan believes that everyone has the capability of leading services.
 Towards that end, if you'd like to learn how to lead Kabbalat Shabbat, Shabbat Maariv, and other prayers, please contact the gabbaim.